 Khalistan

-The ABC (in Four Corners and a Foreign Correspondent programme last month) has extensively reported on Sikh separatists fighting to secede from India and form a new country, Khalistan.
-Both programmes gave an extraordinary amount of airtime to the leaders of this group, providing them full opportunity to present their views.
+The ABC (in Four Corners and a Foreign Correspondent program last month) has extensively reported on Sikh separatists fighting to secede from India and form a new country, Khalistan.
+Both programs gave an extraordinary amount of airtime to the leaders of this group, providing them full opportunity to present their views.
 They spoke about their passion for Khalistan due to the oppressive policies of the Indian government and the sacrilege of the attack by the Indian army on their holiest site of worship, the Golden Temple, in 1984.

-What both programmes fail to do however, is to give context to the background of Khalistan – the storming of the Golden Temple (a holy shrine which had been converted into a fortress of arms by Sikh extremists), the subsequent assassination of PM Gandhi by her own Sikh bodyguards, and the bombing of an Air India flight which killed all 329 on board.
+What both programs fail to do however, is to give context to the background of Khalistan – the storming of the Golden Temple (a holy shrine which had been converted into a fortress of arms by Sikh extremists), the subsequent assassination of PM Gandhi by her own Sikh bodyguards, and the bombing of an Air India flight which killed all 329 on board.
 Narendra Modi’s BJP was not in power when these events occurred.

 Speaking to Indian Link, former Australian High Commissioner to India Barry O’Farrell observed that most Australians do not understand the history on this issue.
 “I note Four Corners did not explain why Gandhi “invaded” the Golden Temple, nor did it refer to Pakistan’s support for the movement.
 Regarding the allegations of Indian government involvement in the assassination of a Canadian citizen connected with the Khalistan movement, neither Canada nor the US prosecutions have made it to court.”

-In the interest of balance, the programme could have spoken to other members of the Indian community, including other Sikhs, about their thoughts on Khalistan.
+In the interest of balance, the program could have spoken to other members of the Indian community, including other Sikhs, about their thoughts on Khalistan.
 No group is a monolith, including the Sikh community, and even a cursory straw poll would have revealed large segments of the community who view Khalistan as an extremist position held by a militant minority, and condemn the movement.
 Had Four Corners attempted to canvass the community at large on their thoughts on Khalistan, some balance on the issue would have resulted.

 Overseas Friends of BJP